 III.
-The Condemnation of Jesus (31-32) - Following the suffering and humiliation of this encounter, Jesus was condemned to death and led away to be crucified.
+The Condemnation of Jesus (20-21) - Following the suffering and humiliation of this encounter, Jesus was condemned to death and led away to be crucified.
 Consider:

-A. The Prophecy (31) - And after that they had mocked him, they took the robe off from him, and put his own raiment on him.
-After the spectacle, the scarlet robe was removed and Jesus' robe was put back on Him.
-These men did not know, but this must be for the prophecies to be fulfilled.
+A. The Prophecy (20a) - And when they had mocked him, they took off the purple from him, and put his own clothes on him.
+After the spectacle, the purple robe was removed and Jesus' clothes were put back on Him.
+These men did not know, but this had to happen for the prophecies to be fulfilled.
 John 19:23-24 - Then the soldiers, when they had crucified Jesus, took his garments, and made four parts, to every soldier a part; and also his coat: now the coat was without seam, woven from the top throughout.
 [24] They said therefore among themselves, Let us not rend it, but cast lots for it, whose it shall be: that the scripture might be fulfilled, which saith, They parted my raiment among them, and for my vesture they did cast lots.
 These things therefore the soldiers did.
 God's sovereign plan for the redemption of humanity was being carried out to the smallest of details.
 The soldiers thought they were in control, but this was going according to God's plan.

-B. The Punishment (31b) - and led him away to crucify him.
-We will deal with the crucifixion in detail in a later study, but this reveals the punishment rendered for Jesus.
+B. The Punishment (20b) - and led him out to crucify him.
+We will deal with the crucifixion in a later study, but this reveals the punishment rendered for Jesus.
 He would suffer a horrific death, condemned to the fate of a common criminal.
 Death by crucifixion was not uncommon in Jesus' day.
 Historians tell us that the roads into Jerusalem were often lined with those who suffered this fate as a means to deter criminal activity.
-However, crucifixion was reserved for the vilest of criminals who had committed the most heinous acts.
+However, crucifixion was reserved for the vilest of criminals, those who had committed the most heinous acts.

-C. The Procession (32) - And as they came out, they found a man of Cyrene, Simon by name: him they compelled to bear his cross.
+C. The Procession (21) - And they compel one Simon a Cyrenian, who passed by, coming out of the country, the father of Alexander and Rufus, to bear his cross.
 We must keep in mind that Jesus possessed a body of flesh like ours.
 He experienced hunger, thirst, and fatigue just as we do.
 As they led Jesus away to be crucified, He was expected to bear the beam for the crucifixion on His back.
-Utterly exhausted from the lack of sleep, the physical and emotional abuse, and the loss of blood, the soldiers selected a man from among the crowd viewing the spectacle to bear the cross for Jesus as they made their way to Calvary.
+Utterly exhausted from the lack of sleep, the physical and emotional abuse, and the loss of blood, the soldiers selected a man from among the crowd, viewing the spectacle, to bear the cross for Jesus as they made their way to Calvary.
 They chose Simon, a man from Cyrene, the capital city of Libya.
 It is interesting to note that Mark identified Simon as the father of Alexander and Rufus.
-Apparently these men were known to Mark and others as fellow believers.
-One could likely assume this encounter with Jesus made a profound impact on Simon, and eventually his family as well.
+Apparently, these men were known to Mark and others as fellow believers.
+One could likely assume this encounter with Jesus made a profound impact on Simon, and eventually his family.

 I don't wish to over spiritualize the encounter Simon had with Jesus, but it seems apparent this encounter likely changed his life.
 One cannot examine Jesus as the sinless sacrifice and walk away unchanged.
-Simon was forced to make a decision regarding Jesus and we must as well.
+Simon was forced to decide regarding Jesus and we must as well.
 I urge you, as you consider the facts, don't disregard Jesus as the Christ!